whompus/notes/K8s/cka.md

 K8s agent that runs on each node.
 Communicates with the control plane.
 Basically manages containers on each node.

+When it recieves instructions to load a pod or container, it pulls the image and runs it on the node.
+Then monitors.

 Handles process of reporting container status and other data about containers back to the control plane.
 Status of the node, various information about each container running on that node, etc.

+**Must always manually install kubelet on your wokrer nodes**

+To check: `ps -aux | grep kubelet`

 ## container runtime